SixdegreeLab/MasteringChainAnalytics/en/ch11/ch11-useful-queries-part3.md

 ## Read data from Array and Struct fields

-Some smart contracts emit event logs using array parameters, and the data table generated by Dune after decoding is also stored in arrays.
+Some smart contracts emit event logs using array parameters and the data table generated by Dune after decoding is also stored in arrays.
 The Solana blockchain's raw transaction tables make heavy use of arrays to store data.
 Some data is stored in structs, or we need to borrow them when we want to extract the data (see below for an example).
 Let's look at how to access the data stored in array fields and struct fields.

 ``` sql
 select tokens, deltas, evt_tx_hash